Vatnajokulll Glacier Cave

 Getting There

 The Ring Road passes Jokulsarlon directly.
-Self-drive from Reykjavik takes five to six hours.
-Buses run along the Ring Road but with limited frequency; a hire car is the practical approach.
-The road is open year-round but winter driving in Iceland requires experience with ice and snow conditions.
+Self-drive from Reykjavik takes 5-6 hours.
+Buses run along the Ring Road with limited frequency; a hire car is the practical approach.
+Winter driving in Iceland requires experience with ice and snow conditions; check road.is before any winter journey.